flywingdevelopers/rn-naive/doc/setup.md

       npm install https://github.com/flywingdevelopers/react-native-mail.git

-    If you install from standard package,
+    Or, if you install from standard package,

       npm install react-native-mail